jvictor-am/Snake-Game-React/README.md

 The project/game was based on tutorial provided by [Weibenfalk](https://github.com/weibenfalk/react-snake-starter-files). </br>
 In addition to original tutorial I put some basic styling, made logic to avoid collision with the walls and put a counter to have the score. </br>
 Not the most complex project, but it's an entertaining one on which you can see, practice Hooks and some spatial notion.
-For sure it worths the time.
+For sure it worths the time. </br>

+It is deployed on Netlify and you can check [here](https://snakegamejvictor.netlify.app/).

 ## How to install and run: